The practice of Yoga is ultimately about finding balance, healing and peace...

 In terms of establishing balanced "nutrition" from movement, the practice of Yin or Taoist yoga is highly recommended for "A" type bodies and those who are over the age of 21 years.
 It is not a "what" but a "how" differentiation...

-Asanas are usually held for five minutes but can be held for as long as twenty.
+Asanas are usually held for three to five minutes but can be held for as long as twenty.
 Because of the long duration of asanas, it is said that patience is another of the key values cultivated by Yin yoga.